lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 There are two main categories of foreign tax-exempt investors:

 * **Foreign tax-exempt charitable organizations:** Organizations that fall within the <abbr>IRC</abbr> section 501(c)(3) exemption for charitable organizations.
-For these organizations to claim tax-exempt status and be eligible to be exempt from withholding taxes on <abbr>FDAP</abbr> income, they must obtain either an <abbr>IRS</abbr> private letter ruling on their tax-exempt status or (more commonly) a tax opinion from reputable (in the opinion of the withholding agent) U.S. tax counsel attesting that they satisfy the criteria to claim tax-exempt status.
+For these organizations to claim tax-exempt status and be eligible to be exempt from withholding taxes on <abbr>FDAP</abbr> income, they must obtain either an <abbr>IRS</abbr> private letter ruling on their tax-exempt status or (more commonly) a tax opinion from reputable (in the opinion of the withholding agent) U.S. tax counsel attesting that they satisfy the criteria to claim tax-exempt status.<sup><a href="#fn23" id="fref23">23</a></sup>
 * **Foreign governments and sovereign wealth funds:** Governments and certain instrumentalities of foreign governments, e.g. pension funds and sovereign wealth funds owned by foreign governments.

 ### Foreign tax-exempt charitable organizations

 Foreign tax-exempt charitable organizations are essentially treated identically to their U.S. tax-exempt counterparts once they have either an <abbr>IRS</abbr> private letter ruling on their tax-exempt status or a tax opinion attesting that they qualify for tax-exempt status.
+Unlike foreign taxable investors, which are subject to a 30% withholding tax on <abbr>FDAP</abbr> income, foreign tax-exempt charitable organizations are not subject to tax on <abbr>FDAP</abbr> income once their tax-exempt status has been confirmed.

+The one sticking point for foreign tax-exempt charitable organizations is that they, like their U.S. tax-exempt counterparts, are subject to tax on <abbr>UBTI</abbr> generated from their investments in <abbr>PE</abbr>/<abbr>VC</abbr> funds.
+Like their U.S. counterparts, they can incur <abbr>UBIT</abbr> from portfolio investments in a flow-through entity that conducts a trade or business, portfolio investments financed by acquisition indebtedness, or through the transaction fees and advisory fees received by the fund from portfolio investments.

+As I have discussed each of these three situations in the context of U.S. tax-exempt investors, I will not repeat myself here.

+Foreign tax-exempt charitable organizations do differ from their U.S. counterparts in one crucial way, though.

+####

 ### Foreign governments and sovereign wealth funds

+The

 ## Tax structuring solutions